NYPL/ami-preservation/docs/pages/preservationServices/dnc_doc.md

       * for either consumer home media or off-air recordings
       * NOTES: optional
     * **Condition issue**
-      * *n.b. make sure to use "Condition Issue" as a subtype of "Media Capture", rather than as a type itself*
+      * *n.b.: make sure to use "Condition Issue" as a subtype of "Media Capture", rather than as a type itself*
       * for any type of physical problems impeding preparation or digitization
       * NOTES: specify the exact problem (e.g. "delaminated disc") in the Issue's NOTES field
     * **Did not receive**